 Over the years we have seen our fair share of people with a diagnosis of a bone on bone hip or bone on bone hips.
-The people we see have pain, they have instability which causes walking difficulties and balance difficulties and they are not stable on their feet.
+The people we see have pain and they have instability which causes walking difficulties, balance difficulties and prevents them from being stable on their feet.
 They also come in claiming that they have been told they only have one treatment option.
 Hip replacement.

 Some doctors are upset that patients are not given the full story on hip replacement options and alternatives.
 Below is the opening sentence of a study published recently in the Journal of medical Internet research.(1)

 - “Despite the availability of evidence‐based guidelines for conservative treatment of osteoarthritis, management of degenerated joints is often confined to the use of painkillers and the wait for eventual total joint replacement.
 This suggests a gap in knowledge for those with osteoarthritis regarding the many different treatment options available to them.”

 How wide a gap?
 A recent study published in the journal Osteoarthritis and cartilage says that when given time and educational materials to deliberate whether or not to proceed with hip replacement, more patients decide not to have surgery.(2)

 These findings should not be a surprise to you.
 In fact, after all, you are reading my article because you are exploring the possibility of avoiding a hip replacement for yourself or a loved one.